Murals at the EPA Headquarters, William Jefferson Clinton Building (formerly the Ariel Rios Building), in Washington, DC

 For several years SAIGE has been engaged in a debate concerning the suitability of controversial historical artwork (murals) at EPA Headquarters, in the William Jefferson Clinton building in Washington , D.C.
 The building is owned by the General Services Administration, (GSA) and leased by the EPA, and is historically protected as part of the Federal Triangle Historic District.

 American Indian employees of the EPA complained that the murals perpetuate negative stereotypes of American Indians and create a hostile work environment for them.
 EPA employees approached SAIGE for assistance in late 2003.
 After years of much public input and numerous meetings, the GSA announced in 2007 that the murals would stay in place.
 GSA indicated that they would place interpretive signage next to the murals to promote better understanding of the 1930’s WPA Art program and the controversy surrounding the murals.
-As to the “Dangers of the Mail,” due to the violent nudity and vociferous objections, a screen would be devised that could be rolled away should anyone want to view the artwork, but otherwise would block it from view.
+As to the “Dangers of the Mail,” due to the violence, nudity and vociferous objections, a screen would be devised that could be rolled away should anyone want to view the artwork, but otherwise would block it from view.

 To see depictions of the artwork in the EPA building CLICK HERE.